cbushdor/-MyDefaultValues4Vim/README.md

 endfunction

-" This is *.txt, it can be replaced by different extension here it works with file s.a foo.txt " This is called when we save :w autocmd BufWritePre,FileWritePre *.txt :call DeleteTrailingWS()
+" This is *.txt, it can be replaced by different extension here it works with file s.a foo.txt " This is called when we save the file with the command :w autocmd BufWritePre,FileWritePre *.txt :call DeleteTrailingWS()
 ```